-Dr. Kevin Ewanchyna is president of the Oregon Medical Association; Cherie Kinnersley is a middle school principal
+Dr. Kevin Ewanchyna is president of the Oregon Medical Association, with 21 years practicing as a family physician in Corvallis.
+Cherie Kinnersley is a middle school principal in Portland.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.